Of those who make money, not all make a living. And not even all make a decent side income.

 But you can publish less and be successful.
 For example, Financial Samurai, one of the most prominent blogs in the financial niche, has been publishing three posts per week.

 Taking a blog into profitability can be a tedious job.
-But if you’re serious about committing your time to it and you like writing, blogging can turn your life around—just like it did for these people:
+But if you’re serious about committing your time to it, put these blogging tips into practice to start gaining traction to your blog.
+You can read about other successful blogger’s stories below.

 - Carrie Forest started the Clean Eating Kitchen blog to help women recovering from chronic health issues after struggling with health issues herself.
 Her blog started to generate revenue when she started to do SEO.
 The blog makes $20K a month now—you can read her founder’s story here.